sffc/socketio-file-upload/README.md

 uploader.listenOnInput(document.getElementById("siofu_input"));
 ```

 That's all you need to get started.
 For the detailed API, continue reading below.
+A longer example is available at the bottom of the readme.

 ## Table of Contents